duxweb/dux-refine-docs/en/components/table.md

 # Table Component

-The table component is wrapped using [TDesign Table](https://tdesign.tencent.com/react/components/table) and supports component parameters along with hooks to extend the component for Refine's data requests.
+The table component is wrapped using [TDesign Table](https://tdesign.tencent.com/react/components/table) and supports the extension of the component using hooks to enable Refine data requests.
 Here's how to use it:

 ```jsx
 import { CardTable } from '@duxweb/dux-refine'